Tamiquell/penglish/README.md

 ### ToDo

  - [ ] generate all tests via iterators and generators.
 Mb better to use generator comprehensions
+ - [ ] add home button instead of /words command in tests
  - [ ] nouns block
  - [ ] verbs block
  - [ ] adjectives block